MobilityData/awesome-transit/README.md

 #### GTFS Realtime Utilities

 - [gtfs-rt-dump](https://github.com/kurtraschke/gtfs-rt-dump) - Converts protocol buffer format to plain text for easy viewing of a GTFS-realtime feed in plain text (for debugging purposes)
-- [GTFS-realtime Printer](https://github.com/laidig/gtfs-rt-printer) Java-based utility to print out information from a GTFS-realtime file or URL.
+- [GTFS-realtime Printer](https://github.com/laidig/gtfs-rt-printer) - Java-based utility to print out information from a GTFS-realtime file or URL.
 - [print-gtfs-rt-cli](https://github.com/derhuerst/print-gtfs-rt-cli) – Javascript tool to read a GTFS Realtime feed from stdin, print human-readable or as JSON.
 - [GTFS-realtime Munin Plugin](https://github.com/OneBusAway/onebusaway-gtfs-realtime-munin-plugin) - Provides a [Munin](http://munin-monitoring.org/) plugin for logging information about a GTFS-realtime feed.
 - [GTFS-realtime Nagio Plugin](https://github.com/OneBusAway/onebusaway-gtfs-realtime-nagios-plugin) - Provides a [Nagios](https://www.nagios.org/) plugin for monitoring a GTFS-realtime feed
-- [GTFS-realtime-test-service](https://github.com/CUTR-at-USF/gtfs-realtime-test-service) - A tool for mocking GTFS-realtime feed content (e.g., for use in testing a GTFS-realtime consuming application)
+- [GTFS-realtime-test-service](https://github.com/CUTR-at-USF/gtfs-realtime-test-service) - A tool for mocking GTFS-realtime feed content (e.g., for use in testing a GTFS-realtime consuming application).
 - [gtfs-rt-differential-to-full-dataset](https://github.com/derhuerst/gtfs-rt-differential-to-full-dataset) – Javascript tool to transform a continuous GTFS Realtime stream of `DIFFERENTIAL` incrementality data into a `FULL_DATASET` dump.
 - [gtfs-rt-admin](https://github.com/conveyal/gtfs-rt-admin) - An admin tool for managing GTFS-RT service alerts (JavaScript and Java).
+- [manual-gtfsrt](https://github.com/pailakka/manual-gtfsrt) - A Go-based tool that serves a GTFS-RT feed created from editable JSON.

 ### SIRI